Downlands College: Sport

 Downlands has long been recognised as one of the strongest sporting schools in Queensland.
 Rugby union, football (soccer), netball, cricket, tennis, touch football, softball, Australian rules football, hockey, basketball, athletics and swimming are the main sports played at the college, with a large number of students taking part in organised sport throughout the year.
 Downlands is a member of the Catholic Secondary Schoolgirls' Sports Association (CaSSSA).
 The college's mascot is the Gryphon, who makes appearances at certain inter-school competitions.

+Downlands also has a tradition of hosting the "O'Callaghan Cup".
+This is every year on 31 August, and has been a running tradition since 1950, when five friends first started it.

 Arts

 One of the newest facilities at Downlands is its large Performing Arts department, catering for all age groups.
 The College choirs and musical ensembles, as well as individual students, are regular participants in the Toowoomba Eisteddfod.
 Downlands runs a musical every two years with participation across all grades.
-Recent musicals include Wicked (2020), Crazy For You (2018), Les Miserables (2016), High School Musical 2, Footloose (2008), The Wiz (2007), Disco Inferno (2006) and SherWoodstock (2005).
+Recent musicals include Legally Blonde (2024), The Addams Family (2022) Wicked (2020), Crazy For You (2018), Les Miserables (2016), High School Musical 2, Footloose (2008), The Wiz (2007), Disco Inferno (2006) and SherWoodstock (2005).

-With the upcoming musical being another addition to Downlands already extensive Performing Arts retinue.
-The college also enters teams into the Queensland Debating Union, with much success.